uc-cdis/gen3.org/content/resources/user/diirm-submission.md

 ## 6. Map files to a Data Node with the Gen3 SDK
 * * *

 Once indexing is complete, Gen3 offers a [Submission sdk toolkit](https://uc-cdis.github.io/gen3sdk-python/_build/html/submission.html) to map indexed data files to nodes designated to contain data in the [data dictionary](/resources/user/dictionary/#what-is-a-data-dictionary-and-data-model) via the [Sheepdog microservice](https://github.com/uc-cdis/sheepdog).
 Unless single data files are being ingested the sdk submission toolkit generally requires a tab separated variable files, though specific nodes requirements for each data file type can be specified in the data dictionary.
-After mapping in Sheepdog is complete the files meta data will be mapped from the [program and project](/resources/user/diirm-submission#1-prepare-project-sdk) administrative nodes (previously created) to its respective data containing nodes.
+After mapping in Sheepdog is complete the files metadata will be mapped from the [program and project](/resources/user/diirm-submission#1-prepare-project-sdk) administrative nodes (previously created) to its respective data containing nodes.
 The mapping in sheepdog is the basis for other search and query services either natively in sheepdog or after other extraction, tranformation and load [(ETL)](/resources/operator/#8-etl-and-data-explorer-configurations) services have been performed.

 * * *

 To continue your data submission return to the main [Gen3 - Data Contribution](/resources/user/submit-data/#4-submit-additional-project-metadata) page.

+{{% /markdownwrapper %}}